 Before making a purchase, you need to look at the purchase price and the annual operating cost.
 With energy-efficient appliances, the purchase price will be higher, but the operating costs will be much lower.

 These are a few but most certainly not all of the ways to save energy.
-For more energy-saving tips or help with installation, check out our blog or call Art Plumbing, AC & Electric at 1-800-475-1504.
+For more energy-saving tips or help with installation, check out our blog or call Art Plumbing, Air Conditioning & Electric at 1-800-475-1504.
 Big or small, Art can fix it!